Between beaches, ports and the Breton countryside

 La Chapelle Saint-Philibert

 Located in the village of Moëlan-sur-mer, the Saint-Philibert or Saint-Roch chapel is a 16th century ensemble.
-The chapel, cemetery, calvary and fountain have been preserved and showcased in a verdant natural park.
+The chapel, cemetery, calvary and fountain are preserved and showcased in a verdant natural park.

 In Gothic style, this T-shaped chapel has 5 pretty arches of equal dimensions separating the aisles.
-Inside, numerous wooden statues sit enthroned, and its inverted boat-shaped roof structure adds to the charm of this preserved, timeless site.
+Inside, numerous wooden statues take pride of place, and its inverted boat-shaped framework adds to the charm of this preserved, timeless place.

-The building now hosts occasional masses and concerts, particularly in summer.
-Tours are also offered.
+The building now hosts occasional masses and concerts, especially in summer.
+Tours are also available.

 The menhirs

 Emblematic of Brittany for many, and featured in the media, films and cartoons, menhirs are omnipresent in the South Brittany region.
-Whether imposing or more modest, these granite boulders mark the Neolithic past of this region, full of natural treasures.
+Imposing or more modest, these granite boulders mark the Neolithic past of this region full of natural treasures.

-The commune of Moëlan-sur-mer has nothing to be ashamed of when compared to the famous “alignments de Carnac” in Morbihan.
-Indeed, this commune in the south of Finistère boasts numerous menhirs, the most famous of which is the one in the hamlet of Kercordonner, standing 3.15 m high.
+The commune of Moëlan-sur-mer has nothing to be ashamed of when compared to the famous “Carnac alignments” in Morbihan.
+Indeed, this commune in south Finistère is home to a number of menhirs, the most famous of which is the one in the hamlet of Kercordonner, standing 3.15 m high.

-In a neighboring commune, in the Quimperlé region, you’ll find the Saint-Jean menhir, over 8m high.
-Thanks to its height, it’s one of the top 10 largest menhirs in the world!
+In a neighbouring commune, in the Quimperlé area, you’ll find the Saint-Jean menhir, over 8m high.
+Its height makes it one of the top 10 largest menhirs in the world!

 Covered alleys or dolmens